radical-collaboration/facts/docs/source/quickstart.rst

 want to do this.
 At a minimum, you will want to have a fast, high-capacity network connection to the resource.

-Installing and Using FACTS on a GNU/Linux Virtual Machine or Container
+Installing and Using FACTS on a GNU/Linux Container
 ----------------------------------------------------------------------

-The RADICAL tools does not support MacOS or Windows.
+The RADICAL toolkit does not support MacOS or Windows.
 Therefore, to run on a Mac or Windows (the latter with WSL2), you need to run within a Linux virtual machine or container.

-.. warning:: These are not officially supported solutions; use them on your own recognizance.

-To use a virtual machine on MacOS or Windows, you may want to investigate tools like `VirtualBox <https://www.virtualbox.org/>`_ or other commercial solutions.
-Once you create, run and log into a GNU/Linux VM, you can follow the instructions above to install and using FACTS.

-Alternatively, you could use a Docker container.
-We have provided an experimental Docker container in the ``docker/`` directory.
+We have provided a Docker container in the ``docker/`` directory.
+This container provides the Linux, Python and RADICAL toolkit environment needed for FACTS to run.
+FACTS itself does not reside within the container because of needs related to storage space for module data, persistence of changes, and writability.
+The instructions below assume FACTS resides outside the container in ``$HOME/facts``.

 To install FACTS through Docker please follow the steps below:

 1. Clone the FACTS repository::